-Fort Scott, initially called Camp Scott and named in honor of General Winfield Scott, was established on May 30, 1842, at the Marmaton River crossing of the Fort Leavenworth-Fort Gibson Military Road.
+Fort Scott, Kansas, initially called Camp Scott and named in honor of General Winfield Scott, was established on May 30, 1842, at the Marmaton River crossing of the Fort Leavenworth-Fort Gibson Military Road.
 It was among nine forts originally planned to line the area between the Great Lakes and New Orleans to separate proposed Indian lands and white settlements.

 When the fort was established in 1842, the nation was still young and confined largely to the area east of the Mississippi River.
 Yet within a few years, Fort Scott’s soldiers became involved in events that would lead to tremendous spurts of growth and expansion.
 As the nation developed, tensions over slavery led to the conflict and turmoil of “Bleeding Kansas” and the Civil War.

 As a young America grew, settlers hungry for land forced American Indians west of the Mississippi River.
 When they arrived in this area, tribes were guaranteed land where white settlement would be forbidden.
 Established in 1842, Fort Scott served as one of a line of forts from Minnesota to Louisiana that helped to enforce this promise of a “permanent Indian frontier.”
 Soldiers kept the peace between white settlers, native peoples like the Osage, and relocated Eastern tribes.

 Positioned on a bluff overlooking the confluence of Mill Creek and the Marmaton River, Fort Scott filled a gap between Fort Leavenworth, Kansas to the north and Fort Gibson, Oklahoma 150 miles south.
 The fort was home to infantry soldiers and the dragoons, an elite unit of troops trained to fight both on horseback and on foot.
 The infantry performed many of the fatigue duties, including fort construction, while the dragoons went on numerous expeditions.